 /, then you would run:

 doppler configure unset token --scope /

-If you're still experiencing issues, you can run the following command to reset the CLI back to its clean initial state by running:
+If you're still experiencing issues, you can reset the CLI configuration entirely by running:

 # Use as a last resort as this will completely reset your config doppler configure reset

 If the Shell Script install command is failing silently, you can enable debug output which may enable you to self-diagnose the issue (e.g. no outbound network connection) or provide to us in the event further troubleshooting is required:

 # Shell Script debug install (curl -Ls --tlsv1.2 --proto "=https" --retry 3 https://cli.doppler.com/install.sh || wget -t 3 -qO- https://cli.doppler.com/install.sh) | sh -s -- --debug